wp-plugins/updraftplus/readme.txt

 * TWEAK: Batch database rows by the 1000 instead of 100 - proved to be 3x faster on massive MyISAM tables
 * TWEAK: Provide the error message sent by Google upon initial Drive authentication errors.
 * TWEAK: Found a case where PHP's is_writable() erroneously returns true - actually test a write
+* TWEAK: Use pseudo-namespacing on the CloudFiles library to prevent clashes with other plugins

 = 1.6.17 - 2013/06/06 =
 * FEATURE: News blog - http://updraftplus.com/news/ - please subscribe if you want to stay up to date with news of new features, tips, and special offers.
 RSS link: http://feeds.feedburner.com/UpdraftPlus